San Marco, Florence: Pharmacy

+From 1460, the Dominican convent of San Marco had a pharmacy at Via Cavour 58.
+It was profitable, funding the friary, its charity work, and restoration works.
+One room, the sala del Coccodrillo, was open as a bistro in the 19th century.
+Custom declined in the 20th century following pharmacy legislation and pedestrianisation of Via Cavour, and it closed in 1995.
+One recipe for “Elixir vinoso ricostituente” contained wine, Bolivian coca leaves. and kola nuts, and was compared on its rediscovery in 2026 to the original Coca Cola formula.

 Recent times

 The convent was confiscated from the Dominicans in 1808, during the Napoleonic Wars, and again in 1866, when it was seized by the new Kingdom of Italy, whose temporary capital was Florence.

 Until recently San Marco still housed a community of Dominican friars, who occupied the Western part of the complex adjacent to the larger cloister.
 In 2014 the few friars remaining were transferred to join the community at Santa Maria Novella in the city.

 The convent is now constituted as the Museo Nazionale di San Marco.
-The entrance to the museum is from the so-called Cloister of St. Antoninus, decorated with frescoes by Bernardino Poccetti in the 16th–17th century.
+The entrance to the museum is from the Cloister of St. Antoninus, decorated with frescoes by Bernardino Poccetti in the 16th–17th century.